Convergent Versioning

 Dependency Management

-- “B” MUST be compatible exactly with a specific version of “A”, unless “A” is in consolidated or bedrock stage, in which case “B” MAY be compatible with any version of “A” with a score of 801 or higher (and therefore at least in consolidated stage).
+Assuming that two projects “A” and “B” both follow Convergent Versioning, if “B” depends on “A”, then “B” MUST be compatible exactly with one or more specific versions of “A”, unless “A” is in consolidated or bedrock stage, in which case “B” MAY be compatible with a specific version of “A” and all subsequent versions of it, since the project cannot break compatibility once it enters consolidated stage.

 Alternative Decimal Format

-In cases when a the canonical format is deemed inconvenient or too cryptic for end users, an alternative decimal format MAY be used.
+In cases when the canonical format is deemed inconvenient or too cryptic for end users, an alternative decimal format MAY be used.
 In this case, a ConVer release MUST be formatted as follows:

 “v” followed by the conversion of the dependability score into exactly four decimal digits, followed by “-”, followed by metadata expressed via three-letters.